VCDW-2025/PROG7313/LU 4 - 05 Navigation Bar/Nav Bar Implementation.md

-## Page 114 of 221  in your module manual

 1. **Screen Sketch & Naming**
    - On paper or in a design tool, draw two clean rectangles labeled **Add Donut** and **Donut List**.